Destitute Asylum Seekers

 GARAS

-GARAS provides a drop-in service to asylum seekers, refugees and other migrants.
+GARAS opens the door to support those seeking asylum in Gloucestershire, providing a drop-in service for asylum seekers, refugees and other migrants.
 Here we provide level one advice in asylum and immigration.
 We help clients through their asylum claim, and into their settled lives.
 We provide ESOL classes three days a week to coincide with our drop-in days.
 One day a week we have psychotherapy for those affected by their experiences.
-GARAS is also the main organisation supporting families in Gloucestershire here on the Vulnerable Peoples Resettlement Scheme.
-Contact: Adele Owen Phone: 01452 550528 Email: [email protected] Website
+GARAS is also the main organisation supporting families in Gloucestershire on the Vulnerable Peoples Resettlement Scheme.
+Phone: 01452 550 528 Email: [email protected] Website

 25 January 2018|